Skip to content

 To present this JPT, we first use the following presentation header with a nonce (provided by the Verifier):

-Then by applying selective disclosure of only the given name and age claims (family name and email hidden), we get the following presented JPT:
+We apply selective disclosure of only the given name and age claims (family name and email hidden), and remove the proof components corresponding to these entries.

 Example BBS JWP